Corruption-robust exploration in episodic reinforcement learning

-\emph{Adversarial corruptions: } The model of adversarial corruptions studied in this paper was introduced by Lykouris, Mirrokni, and Paes Leme \cite{LykourisMiPa18} in the bandit setting.
+\xhdr{Adversarial corruptions.} The model of adversarial corruptions studied in this paper was introduced by Lykouris, Mirrokni, and Paes Leme \cite{LykourisMiPa18} in the bandit setting.
 They provide a high-probability regret bound that scales similarly to our $\log(T)$ regret bound.
 This regret bound has been improved by Gupta, Koren, and Talwar \cite{gupta2019better}, moving the dependence on the corruption level $C$ to an additive term.
-Zimmert and Seldin \cite{zimmert2018tsallisinf} further optimize the dependence on the number of actions via an elegant modification of mirror descent, for the weaker notion of pseudoregret and assuming that the best action is unique.~\footnote{All these results crucially depend on creating algorithms that select actions randomly according to their empirical gaps.
-Such techniques are not known to work in reinforcement learning and, in some cases there are fundamental limitations in applying them (as our lower bound on uniform elimination suggests).} The model of adversarial corruptions has subsequently been extended to linear optimization \cite{LiLouShan2019}~\footnote{\cite{LiLouShan2019} provides the first result for corruption-robust linear bandits (i.e., a specialization of our linear RL variant to bandits).
-Their algorithm is suboptimal in the corruption-free setting (hence, under-achieving on desiderata (a)).}, assortment optimization \cite{ChenKrishWang2019}, Gaussian process bandit optimization \cite{bogunovic}, dynamic pricing \cite{KrishnamurthyLykPod2020corruptedbinarysearch}, and prediction with expert advice \cite{AmirAttiasKorenLivniMansour2020predictioncorrupted}.
+Zimmert and Seldin \cite{zimmert2018tsallisinf} further optimize the dependence on the number of actions via an elegant modification of mirror descent, for the weaker notion of pseudoregret and assuming that the best action is unique.
+All these results crucially depend on selecting actions randomly according to their empirical gaps.
+Such techniques are not known to work in reinforcement learning and, in some cases there are fundamental limitations in applying them (as our lower bound on uniform elimination suggests).
+The model of adversarial corruptions has subsequently been extended to several other stateless problems such as linear optimization \cite{LiLouShan2019}, assortment optimization \cite{ChenKrishWang2019}, Gaussian process bandit optimization \cite{bogunovic}, dueling bandits \cite{AgarwalAgarwalPatil21}, dynamic pricing \cite{KrishnamurthyLykPod2020corruptedbinarysearch, Chen2020RobustDP}, learning product rankings \cite{GolrezaeiManSchSek21} and prediction with expert advice \cite{AmirAttiasKorenLivniMansour2020predictioncorrupted}.